-The number of snowy plovers and frequency of sightings were reduced this year from previous years.
-Ten were observed pre-season in January and two were observed post-season in July foraging on mudflats west of the nesting site during ebbing to low tide.
-None were observed during the peak of nesting season from late March through early July, none were observed within potential nesting habitat, and no nests were found.
+Sightings of western snowy plovers at and adjacent to D Street Fill have declined in recent years and none were documented this year.
 Site suitability for nesting by snowy plovers had decreased due to encroaching saltmarsh vegetation and its increasing density where mudflats used to exist adjacent to the southwest and northwest fill so that plovers and young no longer have access between foraging and nesting habitats.
 The last documented nesting attempt by snowy plovers at D Street Fill was in 2000.
 The excavation of the northwest edge of the site to an unvegetated gentler slope adjacent to mudflats in 2011 increased the potential for plover use of the site and for nesting to be re-established.
-However, saltmarsh vegetation has filled in along this shoreline as well.
+However, saltmarsh vegetation has filled in along this shoreline as well, and the expanding and increasingly dense Bermuda grass in the western portion of the site reduces the site's attractiveness to plovers.